-I’m currently sitting in Lucky Penny — one of Halifax’s many adorable cafes.
+I’m currently sitting in Lucky Penny — one of the many adorable cafes in Halifax.
 I’ve been seeing this place all over Instagram lately, and because it was dreary outside and I’m in desperate need of some inspiration I thought I’d spent a couple hours here with my laptop trying to get some work done.
 Not to mention the fact that I’m always up for a yummy chai latte… And let me tell you, if you’re a chai latte lover you’ll love Lucky Penny.

 It didn’t take me a long time to figure out why this place has become so popular.
 The treats are delicious and the decor is beautiful.
 Why you may ask?
 Three words.
 Dark.
 Floral.
 Wallpaper.

 If you had asked me a year or two ago what I thought about wallpaper I would probably have laughed in your face.
 I used to HATE wallpaper.
 It could be because of my past with home renovations and the disgusting wallpaper my parents used to have to spend hours peeling off walls (no, I didn’t help… sorry Mom and Dad).
 Or because I’ve watched a lot of HGTV and know how awful and dated it can look.